venetagrigorova/linguistic-universals-wals/milestone-1/README.md

 The explanations and code for milestone 1 is in the 'milestone1_ud_features.ipynb' notebook.

-### why we chose these features
+### Why we chose these features
-we picked features from WALS that describe how words and phrases are ordered:
+We picked features from WALS that describe how words and phrases are ordered:

 | WALS code | Feature name | Why it matters |
 |------------|---------------|----------------|